-If you understand how to sell your boat, but you really don’t want to invest all the necessary time and effort, you can always enlist the help of a professional boat broker or dealer.
-Or, you could simply trade in your boat if you’re buying a new one from a dealer who accepts trades.
-Both options are easier than selling a boat yourself, but there are some pitfalls to either approach.
-Brokers will take a cut of the proceeds, and you rarely get anything like top dollar on a trade-in.
-To learn more about these options, be sure to read Trade-In or Sell Your Boat.
+If you want to sell your boat but don’t want to invest all the necessary time and effort, you can hire a professional boat broker or dealer.
+Or, you could trade in your boat if you buy a new one from a dealer who accepts trades.

-That means cleaning the boat inside and out, and washing and waxing every inch of it.
-Even clean out those areas that are out of sight and out of mind, like stowage compartments under seats or the inside of a fishbox.
 If someone looks inside as they inspect the boat, you want them to see a neat, clean interior.
-Also remove any extra gear that amounts to clutter.
+Also, remove any extra gear that amounts to clutter.
 This will help the boat’s deck, cabin, and/or stowage compartments seem larger at first glance.

-Naturally, a potential buyer will also be interested in a boat that functions properly.
-Fix any broken or malfunctioning equipment—especially powerplants (engine)—prior to attempting to sell the boat, or you can’t expect to get top dollar.
+Naturally, a potential buyer will also be interested in a properly functioning boat.
+Fix any broken or malfunctioning equipment—especially powerplants (engine)—before attempting to sell the boat, or you can’t expect to get top dollar.

 After you settle on a figure, remember that a boat’s only worth what someone is willing to pay for it.
-If the price is too high it may sit on the market for months at a time.
-Since it can be so hard to nail down a value, some boat sellers list at a starting point and gauge the interest level for a month or so.
-Then they drop the asking price a few percent for each week or month that goes by after that, until a significant number of buyers begin to show interest.
+It may sit on the market for months if it is too high.
+Since it can be hard to determine a value, some boat sellers list at a starting point and gauge the interest level for a month or so.
+Then they drop the asking price a few percent each week or month after that until a significant number of buyers begin to show interest.

 How to Advertise a Boat For Sale

-Okay: let’s say the sale has been made, and your beloved old boat is off to its new home.
+Once the sale has been made, your beloved old boat is off to its new home!
 Now you can turn your full attention to the more pressing issue—enjoying the brand-new boat you just bought!